arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 fun Raise<UserNotFound>.user(): User = User(1)
 -->

-The converse direction, turning a value of a type like `Either` into a computation with `Raise`, is achieved via the `.bind()` extension function.
+The opposite conversion, turning a value of a type like `Either` into a computation with `Raise`, is achieved via the `.bind()` extension function.

 ```kotlin